xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ![shell03]({{site.baseurl}}/assets/img/Azure_Arc/shell_04.png)

+We effectively transitioned from a domain user inside an Active Directory environment to the cloud.
+Due to the privileges of the service principal, we were able to compromise the rest of the machines in the internal infrastructure.
+Consequently, we are now moving back to the on-premises environment.

 ### Defenses and Remediations

 Azure Arc introduces a new potential vulnerability for malicious actors, enabling them to transition from on-premises environments to the cloud.
-It is crucial to thoroughly review any Microsoft deployment script before executing it in a production environment and network.
-Be mindful that if the deployment script uses the default configuration, any machine account in the Domain Computers group could access the service principal secret.
-To enhance security, we can create a dedicated group in Active Directory containing only the machines you plan to connect to Azure Arc.
-By incorporating this specific SID into the DeployGPO script, we can prevent unauthorized machine accounts from accessing the service principal secret, thereby reducing the risk of potential exploits.
+It is crucial to thoroughly review any Microsoft deployment script before executing it in a production environment.
+It is important to undestand that if the deployment script uses the default configuration, any machine account in the Domain Computers group could access the service principal secret.
+To enhance security, we can create a dedicated group in Active Directory containing only the machines we plan to connect to Azure Arc.
+By incorporating the specific SID of this group into the DeployGPO script, we can prevent unauthorized machine accounts from accessing the service principal secret, thereby reducing the risk of potential exploits.
 Additionally, it is important to limit the privileges of the service principal secret by following the principle of least privilege.
 This ensures that even if the secret is compromised, the attacker cannot run command to other Azure Arc joined VMs.